shehanp-dev/Physics-Informed-Neural-Network-for-modelling-reaction-kinetics/README.md

 **[⬆ Back to Top](#physics-informed-neural-networks-for-chemical-kinetics)**

-Made with ❤️ and ⚛️ by [Your Name]
+Made with ❤️ and ⚛️ by [Shehan Piyumantha]

 </div>